If you’ve been on a cruise, you’ve experienced it firsthand – walking off the ship several pounds heavier.

 9. Drink plenty of water

-There are plenty of water stations on the ship, so make sure you are always carrying water with you and drinking throughout the day, especially when it is intensely hot like it was for us on our Caribbean cruise.
+There are plenty of water stations on the ship, so make sure you carry a refillable water bottle and are always carrying water with you and drinking throughout the day, especially when it is intensely hot like it was for us on our Caribbean cruise.

 If you are drinking, always have a water chaser.
 This will help hydrate you and push away that hangover.
 This is something I always do when drinking alcohol, no matter where I am.